 Whenever you receive correspondence asking you to take action, ask yourself: does this person usually contact me for such requests via email?
 Be vigilant of the tone and language of the correspondence, including any subtle mistakes.
 Does anything seem unusual?
 Pay close attention to the “from” section and if suspicious, reply in a new email rather than directly.

 Carefully check the address of any link before clicking on it

 Most phishing emails include a link that directs you to a counterfeit website.
 Such phishing sites are the “portal” for you to enter your information, unknowingly, to hackers.
 Make sure to carefully check the address of the website in question, e.g. "wwwn26.com" vs. "www.n26.com".
 Keep an eye out for the lock symbol (in Chrome) indicating a secure connection.

-Create a strong and safe password, and never use the same password with different accounts.
+- Create a strong password for each of your accounts, and never use the same password with different accounts.

 How to report a phishing attack

 With the ever-increasing sophistication of phishing, you may still fall victim to an attack despite doing all that you can to avoid it.
 If this happens, there are a few ways to report the incident:

 - Contact your email provider directly.
 For example, contact Google Support.